-Summer is behind us and our annual containers are likely starting to look pretty tired.
+When summer is behind us, our annual containers are likely starting to look pretty tired.
 Impatiens may be leggy, potato vines may be tattered from dry weather and bugs may have had their day with our petunias.
 The question is where do we go from here in order to freshen up our hanging baskets and pots for fall and winter.

 To start, let's make a distinction between fall and winter containers.
 Fall containers can be an editing and refreshing of those we've had for summer.
 In other words, some plants in your basket may look just fine to continue through fall, in addition to adding some new plants.
 Winter, however, due to the cold, will likely require a complete renovation of your container.

 The time to keep in mind is late October to mid-November when Portland gets consistent cold nights with frost.
 This is the time when all summer annuals and many fall color plants will die or look yucky and at this point a transition to winter interest plants can begin.

 For fall, peruse your containers and do an assessment of what looks good and what looks terrible.
 Certainly take out anything that looks dead or miserable.
 On the other hand, if a plant looks borderline, a little deadheading and cutting off of old leaves and branches may revive it.